QUESTIONS ABOUT SIGN UP AND INSTALLATION

 You'll have broadband as soon as installation at your home is complete.
-We expect all home installations to be scheduled and completed by October.
+We expect all home installations to be scheduled and completed by the end of October.
 Which homes and which areas of town get installed first will be at the discretion of the installer based on efficiency.

 What if I change my mind later about which services I want after I've already signed up?

-You will receive a welcome letter from Crocker.
-At that time, you can respond to their provisioning team with any changes.
 On installation day, you can also choose to add (or remove) installation upgrades by telling your installer.
 Any additional work that is outside of the original order will be billed by the installer directly on your installation day.
 This is why someone who can provide payment must be present on installation day.

 Please note, you cannot add or remove phone service on installation day.
 If you are transferring a phone number that was not on the original order, Crocker requires 7 business days’ notice.
-This allows for Crocker to communicate with your vendor and ensure that the numbers are transferred on the same day as your install.
+This allows for Crocker to coordinate with Verizon (or your alternate phone provider) and ensure that the numbers are transferred on the same day as your install.
 Please give 48 business hours’ notice if you wish to cancel an originally requested phone transfer.
-This allows for Crocker to stop the transfer with your vendor prior to installation date.
+This allows for Crocker to stop the transfer prior to installation date.